Activity time: 5 minutes

 - "al salaam a'alaykum" - Arabic

 Invite the children to pass a multilingual "hello" around the group as they sit in a circle.
-Explain that each child will offer one of the non-English greetings to the person sitting on his/her right.
-The second child responds in kind, then turns to the child on his/her right and says "hello" in a different language.
+Explain that each child will offer one of the non-English greetings to the person sitting on their right.
+The second child responds in kind, then turns to the child on their right and says "hello" in a different language.
 Start the game yourself by greeting the child sitting to your right, and end when the greeting comes back around to you.